 In 2017, as part of the re-structure to accommodate the growing number of members, the IRC formed a board.
-The members of the board are: Professor Mervyn King (chairman), Professor Suresh Kana (deputy chairman), Leigh Roberts (CEO), Graeme Brookes (JSE), Lindie Engelbrecht (SAICA), Sunette Mulder (ASISA) and Parmi Natesan (IODSA).
+The members of the board are: Professor Mervyn King (chairman), Professor Suresh Kana (deputy chairman), Leigh Roberts (CEO), Graeme Brookes (JSE), Loshni Naidoo (SAICA), Sunette Mulder (ASISA) and Parmi Natesan (IODSA).
 In May 2018 the IRC members voted Larissa Clark (EY) and Stephen Sadie (CSSA) to the board to fulfil the two annual rotating positions, and they were re-elected for a second term in April 2019.

 This website aims to be an information hub on integrated reporting in South Africa.
 It offers the available guidance on integrated reporting in South Africa, technical Information Papers, the latest integrated reporting awards in South Africa, and the latest research reports and surveys of the integrated reports of organisations in South Africa.